Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 a-parser.com,1,25.02.2022,25.02.2012,none,whois.crsnic.net,"PDR Ltd. d/b/a PublicDomainRegistry.com"

-Outputting NS list to CSV table
+Outputting NS list to a CSV table

 Result format: